-On October 22, 2015 the Company granted to the President of the Company pursuant to his employment contract 94,500 stock options with an exercise price of \$10.00.
-These stock options vest evenly over a three year period.
+On October 22, 2015 the Company granted to the former President of the Company pursuant to his employment contract 94,500 stock options with an exercise price of \$10.00.
+These stock options vested immediately upon the termination of the former president in 2016.
 The maximum term of an option is 10 years from the date of grant.